QuadPiPS: A Perception-informed Footstep Planner for Quadrupeds With Semantic Affordance Prediction: Legged Egocan

+Depth and normal information make up the geometric affordances present in the legged egocan representation.
+However, it is also important to be able to semantically reason about local terrain to encode preferences or behaviors that cannot be ascertained through geometry alone.
+For foothold planning, semantic labels for preferring to step on, over, or around objects can help guide the planner away from regions that are geometrically permissible, but not preferable.

-First, we will detail how we generate the simulation scenes that we use to extract the synthetic steppability data.
-Here, we adapt a primitive shapes-based technique that was previously used for manipulation tasks \cite{nieuwenhuisen_shape-primitive_2012, lin_using_2020}.
-In this work, the authors hypothesize that the geometry of graspable objects can be decomposed into a set of primitive shapes where each primitive shape class has a particular family of effective grasps.
-The ground truth labels of these objects can then be ascertained through the color of the primitives within the simulation scene.
-We perform a similar process here, but instead utilize class labels concerning steppability.
-The synthetic scenes used for training data are assembled according to a key set of design parameters that we detail now.
-Example scene data including depth images, ground truth labels, and model predictions is shown in Figure \ref{fig:example_outputs}.
+In this section, the process in which steppability labels are predicted for the local environment is detailed.
+First, the simulation scene creation process used to generate synthetic steppability data is discussed.
+Here, QuadPiPS adapts a primitive shapes-based technique that was previously used for manipulation tasks \cite{nieuwenhuisen_shape-primitive_2012, lin_using_2020}.
+Primitive shapes-based approaches hypothesize that the geometry of graspable objects can be decomposed into a set of primitive shapes where each primitive shape class has a particular family of effective grasps.
+For data collection, the ground truth labels of these objects can then be ascertained through the color of the primitives within the simulation scene.
+QuadPiPS applies this ideology to generate class labels for steppability.
+The synthetic scenes used for training data are assembled according to a key set of design parameters that are detailed below.